vidify/old-audiosync/README.md

 ## How it works
 *I'll try to explain it as clearly as possible, since this took me a lot of effort to understand without prior knowledge about the mathematics behind it.
 If someone with a better understanding of the calculations performed in this module considers that the explanation could be improved, please [create an issue](https://github.com/marioortizmanero/vidify-audiosync/issues) to let me know.*

-The algorithm inside [src/cross\_correlation.c](https://github.com/marioortizmanero/vidify-audiosync/blob/master/src/cross_correlation.c) that calculates the lag between the audio sources is called a [cross-correlation](https://en.wikipedia.org/wiki/Cross-correlation).
+The algorithm inside [src/cross\_correlation.c](https://github.com/marioortizmanero/vidify-audiosync/blob/master/src/cross_correlation.c) calculates the lag between the audio sources (a [cross-correlation](https://en.wikipedia.org/wiki/Cross-correlation)).
 This is used in many mathematical disciplines for different purposes, including [signal processing](https://en.wikipedia.org/wiki/Cross-correlation#Time_delay_analysis).
 The cross-correlation function describes the points in time where the signals are best aligned:

 ![img](images/cross_correlation.png)